Bam Adebayo NBA Playoffs Player Props: Heat vs. Celtics

 - Adebayo's opponents, the Celtics, have a neutral offensive tempo, averaging 101.9 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.

-- Giving up 111.4 points per game, the Celtics are the fourth-ranked team in the league defensively.
+- On defense, the Celtics have given up 111.4 points per game, which is fourth-best in the league.

-- Giving up 23.1 assists per game, the Celtics are the second-ranked team in the NBA.
+- The Celtics are the second-ranked team in the NBA, allowing 23.1 assists per game.

 Bam Adebayo vs. the Celtics